oplS17projects/Virtual-Piano/README.md

 # Virtual Piano

 ### Statement
 For this project, we are implementing a virtual piano.
 The application will be interactive by allowing the users to play using their keyboards.
 Each key will correspond to a set of keys on a piano.
+This project is interesting because both of us are exposed to the instrument and it would be fun to build one ourselves.

 ### Analysis
 - Data Abstraction: We will be using list to contain the frequencies and only the objects (keys) can access it